cloudtay/ripple/README.md

 > Want to know about WebSocket server and client, TCP server and client, UDP server and client, Unix server and client,
 > etc...

-You can visit Ripple’s [Documentation](https://p-ripple.cloudtay.com/) to start reading
+You can visit ripple’s [Documentation](https://p-ripple.cloudtay.com/) to start reading

 ## Appendix